jim-schwoebel/allie/README.md

 ## Quick examples

 To illustrate a quick example, we can pull some sample audio data from this GitHub repository, separating males from females.
+Each of these is a quick video below.

 ### [Annotating data](https://github.com/jim-schwoebel/allie/tree/master/annotation)
 Docs here